Ato Kwamina Yanney Snr.: Education

 He later obtained a degree in film critique and appreciation.
 He studied at the Feature and Documentary Film Studios in Poland.

 Career

-He worked as a local recruit in the United Kingdom at the Ghana High Commission.
+Yanney worked as a local recruit in the United Kingdom at the Ghana High Commission.

 He wrote short stories that were broadcast on BBC Home Service.
 Example's that can be cited are the Ominous sneeze and It came from Heaven Ato returned to Ghana and joined the Ghana Film Industry in 1963.
 He later became the head of production of the corporation.
 He mooted an idea that became the National Film and Television Institute (NAFTI).
 And as a consultant with the Ghana Broadcasting Corporation.